-The courses in the Surgical Technology curriculum are designed to meet the guidelines of the core curriculum for Surgical Technology set by the Association of Surgical Technologist (AST).
+Certified Surgical Technologists with further experience may pursue advanced training for non-physician surgical assistants, and upon completing eligibility requirements sit and take the National Surgical Assistants exam to become CST/CSA.
+Courses in the Surgical Technology curriculum are designed to meet the guidelines of the core curriculum for Surgical Technology 5e established by the Association of Surgical Technology (AST).

-Admission Requirements Include:
+Admission Requirements: Admission to the University.